-These bite sized raw brownies are a healthy way to satisfy a chocolate craving made with nuts and dried fruit and topped with an optional chocolate drizzle.
+These no-bake brownie bites are a healthier way to satisfy a chocolate craving.
+Made with nuts and dried fruit then topped with an optional chocolate peppermint drizzle you’ll be shocked at how much they taste just like brownie batter.

 Raw brownie bites are a healthy way to satisfy a chocolate craving.
 Made with nuts, dried fruit and a chocolate drizzle, they're paleo, gluten-free and vegan dessert you can feel good about eating.